Ayios Dhometios

-Ayios Dhometios (Άγιος Δομέτιος or Άη Δεμέτης; Aydemet) is a suburb located west of the Cypriot capital Nicosia.
+Ayios Dhometios (Άγιος Δομέτιος or Άη Δεμέτης; Aydemet) is a suburb west of the Cypriot capital Nicosia.
 It has a population of 12,456 (2011 census) making it one of Cyprus's biggest municipalities.
-There is also a population of 2,314 (in 2011) within the area of Ayios Dhometios under Turkish control.
+A portion of Ayios Dhometios with a population of 2,314 (as of 2011) is under Northern Cypriot control.

-Since 2003 and the opening of the checkpoint, Agios Dometios is the site of the island's most important checkpoint in Cyprus, through which thousands of Greek Cypriots and Turkish Cypriots pass over the line every day.
+Since 2003 and the opening of the checkpoint, Agios Dometios is the site of the island's most important checkpoint in Cyprus, through which thousands of Greek Cypriots and Turkish Cypriots pass through daily.

 History

-Ayios Dhometios, has existed since ancient times as a small village, located 4 kilometres west of Nicosia.
-Mention of Ayios Dhometios comes from as early as the Franks era (Lusignan Period 1191–1489).
-The town is named after St. Dometios of Persia who originated from Persia in the 4th century AD and who became Christian later in his life.
+Ayios Dhometios, has existed since ancient times as a small village, 4 km west of Nicosia.
+Mention of Ayios Dhometios comes from as early as the Lusignan period (1191–1489).
+The town is named after Saint Dometius of Persia who originated from Persia in the 4th century AD and became a Christian later in his life.
 He lived in a cave in Mesopotamia and converted many people into Christianity.
-Roman Emperor Julian the Apostate accused Dhometios of tricking people, so Dhometios answered the Emperor that all of these harmless people visit him freely and he cannot just send them away.
-Julian the Apostate felt offended by his answer and ordered his death.
-Dhometios was stoned to death at 362 AD.
+Roman emperor Julian accused Dometius of tricking people, so Dometius answered the Emperor that all of these harmless people visit him freely and he could not just send them away.
+Julian was offended by his answer and ordered his death.
+Dometius was stoned to death in 362.
 The church of Ayios Dhometios was built in the 17th century and is dedicated to the Saint.
 It's built on a small hill and is one of the town's main attractions.

 At the first British census in 1881, the population was 430.
-This had grown to 10,055 at independence in 1960, including Greek 7,672, Maronite 73, Armenian 66, Turkish 1, British 2,065.
+This had grown to 10,055 at independence in 1960, including 7,672 Greeks, 73 Maronites, 66 Armenians, 2,065 British people and 1 Turkish person.

-In the invasion, Agios was the scene of heavy fighting between the Cypriot National Guard, ELDYK, the Turkish Armed Forces and TMT.
+During the 1974 Turkish invasion of Cyprus, Agios was the scene of heavy fighting in which the Cypriot National Guard and Hellenic Force in Cyprus fought the Turkish Armed Forces and Turkish Resistance Organisation.